 Choose one of the following Pathway Concentrations.
 A number of the credits required for the concentrations are met by required major courses.
 English Education students are encouraged to take the ELL pathway.

-- English Language Learners Licensure Concentration - High Ability Licensure Concentration - Special Education Non-Licensure Concentration - Applied Behavior Analysis Non-Licensure Concentration
+- English Language Learners Concentration (Specialty Pathway) - High Ability Concentration for Education (Specialty Pathway) - Special Education Concentration for Education - Applied Behavior Analysis Non-Licensure Concentration